How To Set Your Phone for Better Privacy and Security

 Individual Privacy Settings

 If you don’t know too much about permissions, you should.
-They work differently than iOS, so be sure to look up on them.
+They work differently than iOS, so be sure to look at them.

 The post How To Set Your Phone for Better Privacy and Security? appeared first on Hacker Combat.